janselm/m8q_GPS_mess/README.md

 ### STATUS:
 - The checksum calculator works, if you need to make some checksums.
-- The UBX_CONFIG.c program kind of works. it'll send the config messages to the module, but the ack/nak checking doesn't work quite right.
-There is also a block at the end to test NAV-PVT read.
-It doesn't work.
+- The UBX_CONFIG.c program kind of works.
+Config messages are sent to the receiver, ack/nak response is received, and both NMEA and UBX-NAV-PVT messages are received.
+NMEA sentences appear to be accurate (at least, the RMC message is accurate), but the NAV-PVT UBX message is showing the wrong time, date, and location.
+Other fields are probably also incorrect.
+I'm unsure about why this is, but it could be an issue with converting the hex to human readable format.
  #### Hardware:
  - Raspberry Pi model 4
  - Sparkfun U-Blox ZOE-M8Q GPS Module